 Begin by asking students to think about how they use water.
-Individually, have students make a list of all ways they use water.
+Individually, have students make a list of all the ways they use water.
 Next, have them share their ideas with a partner or small group.
 Next, prompt students to think about where the water they use comes from.
-When students are finished, engage them in a whole group discussion to share their ideas.
+When students are finished, engage them in a whole-group discussion to share their ideas.

-Students will likely share they use water for many different things including drinking, washing and watering (to name just a few).
-However, many students do not know where their water comes from and answers here will vary greatly.
-Some students my just say "the faucet" and others may suggest it comes from a nearby lake, river, or ocean.
+Students will likely share they use water for many different things, including drinking, washing, and watering (to name just a few).
+However, many students do not know where their water comes from, and answers here will vary greatly.
+Some students may just say, "the faucet," and others may suggest it comes from a nearby lake, river, or ocean.

-Now that students have begun to think about water and where it comes from, ask them to think about the following questions:
+Now that students have begun to think about water and where it comes from, ask them to consider the following questions:

-Tell students to give them a better idea of how we use water and where it comes from, you have a short video clip for them to watch.
-As students watch the H20: The Molecule That Made Us—Virtual Water video have them document what they notice and wonder.
+Tell students that to give them a better idea of how we use water and where it comes from, you have a short video clip for them to watch.
+As students watch the H20: The Molecule That Made Us—Virtual Water video, have them document what they notice and wonder.

 Ask students to share what they noticed.
 Students may share the following observations:

-Then, ask students to share their questions which may include:
+Then ask students to share their questions, which may include these:

-Tell students you have another short video you would like them watch about water that will help them answer some of there questions.
+Tell students you have another short video about water that you would like them to watch that will help them answer some of their questions.
 Prompt students to again write down anything they notice or questions that arise.
 Play the H20: The Molecule That Made Us—Cracks in the Earth video (below).

-After the video, ask students to share any new questions they may have about what they watched.
-Student questions may include:
+After showing the video, ask students to share any new questions they may have about what they watched.
+Student questions may include these:

 Have students share what they learned from their assigned reading/interactive with the rest of the group.
-Then, have groups create a poster of what they have learned about where our water comes from, what we use it for and the affects using water has on the planet.
+Then have groups create a poster of what they have learned about where our water comes from, what we use it for, and the effects that using water have on the planet.
 Have students present their posters to the class when they are completed.

 Transition to evaluating how our thinking about water has changed since the beginning of the lesson.
 What questions did we have that we are now able to answer through our research?
-We have figured out:
+We have figured out the following: